 You eat dinner too close to bedtime

-If you eat a typical-size dinner within an hour or two of hitting the sack, you're setting yourself up for morning muffin top.
+If you eat a typical-sized dinner within an hour or two of hitting the sack, you're setting yourself up for morning discomfort.
 Lying down impairs digestion, so if you hit the bed with food in your stomach, it won't be broken down as quickly, leaving you bloated in the a.m., says Rumsey.
 It's not always easy to shift your schedule, but try having supper at least three to four hours before turning in for the night.
 Stay on your feet as much as possible to keep things moving before you fall asleep.
 If you have no choice but to eat right before bedtime, make it something small, like a piece of fruit or yogurt, and refuel with a bigger meal at breakfast, when your metabolism is running high again and your body will benefit from the energy jolt.

 You ignore food allergy symptoms

 Despite all the attention food allergies score these days (gluten-free mania, anyone?), most of us aren't affected by them.
 Still, some allergies and sensitivities are a little-known reason for belly expansion.
 People with a wheat allergy who can't digest gluten often deal with digestive issues and bloating, and if you're lactose intolerant, you'll also experience lots of distention and discomfort, says Rumsey.
-If you find yourself frequently feeling like a bowling ball, and none of these other factors seem to be the cause, check in with your doctor and ask to be tested for food allergies and sensitivities.
+If you find yourself frequently feeling like bloated and none of these other factors seem to be the cause, check in with your doctor and ask to be tested for food allergies and sensitivities.